Sage-Bionetworks/sage-monorepo/apps/iatlas/api-gitlab/README.md

 ## Development

+The instructions below assume that there is a PostgreSQL server running locally with the iAtlas Database installed (see [iAtlas-Data](https://gitlab.com/cri-iatlas/iatlas-data)).
+If this is not the case, please see information on [running PostgreSQL in Docker](#running-postgres-in-docker) below.

+To change any of the environment variables used by the app see [Environment Variables](#environment-variables) below.

 The first time you checkout the project, run the following command to build the docker image, start the container, and start the API:

 ```bash